huyqt/CFeather/README.md

 * It's conflated with supporting C++ at the same time.
 * Its scope taxonomy doesn't [KISS][kiss].

-CFeather is targeted at [ISO C90 aka ANSI C89][lang] and its Standard Library.
+CFeather is targeted at [ISO C90 aka ANSI C89][lang].
 For convenience, the following non-standard constructs are also recognised:

 * `(i|u)(8|16|32|64)`, `f(32|64)`, `byte` and `bool` as presumed `typedef`
 names.